 Here in Longmont we have Left Hand Brewing Company, Left Hand Creek, Left Hand Greenway, and Left Hand Creek Park, and in Boulder County there is Left Hand Canyon.
 All of these references to ‘left hand’ refer back to the southern Arapaho tribal leader, Chief Niwot.
 Niwot means left-handed, so even the quaint town of Niwot, Colorado (7 miles west of downtown Longmont) and everything with the word Niwot in it (Niwot Mountain, Niwot Ridge) also means left hand.

 Chief Niwot played an integral role in Colorado’s state history.
 He and his people lived along the Front Range, often spending winters in Boulder Valley.
 In the fall of 1858 during the Colorado Gold Rush, early prospectors were welcomed by Niwot and his people to the area, even though it was Arapaho territory.
-Chief Niwot was an intelligent man, not only urging his tribe to coexist peacefully with the white man, but also learning English, Cheyenne, and Sioux, which allowed him to communicate with white settlers and other tribes.
+Chief Niwot urged his tribe to coexist peacefully with the white man and also learned English, Cheyenne, and Sioux, which allowed him to communicate with white settlers and other tribes.
 Peaceful relations between the southern Arapaho and the white prospectors, however, did not last.

 It was a tumultuous time in U.S. history between the white man and Native Americans across the Plains, and tensions ran high.
-Tribes raided wagon trains, in 1862 the Sioux Uprising against the U.S. Army took place, and the final straw was when the Hungate family was murdered 25 miles southeast of Denver in June of 1864.
+In 1862, the Sioux Uprising against the U.S. Army took place.
+In June of 1864, the Hungate family was murdered 25 miles southeast of Denver.
 Colorado Territorial Governor John Evans believed all Native tribes were responsible and decided to get rid of the “Indian problem.”
 He then ordered the peaceful southern Arapaho and Cheyenne tribes to relocate to Sand Creek, an area in southeast Colorado north of Fort Lyon, a United States Army fort at the time.
 Governor Evans then ordered the Third Colorado Cavalry, commanded by Colonel John Chivington, to patrol the land for hostile Indians.

 Colonel Chivington and his men had patrolled Colorado’s eastern plains for months without finding any hostile tribes.
 Frustrated, they headed to Sand Creek.
 Despite Major Edward Wynkoop, commander of Fort Lyons, stating that the Native people at Sand Creek were peaceful, Chivington and his men attacked the Araphao camp the morning of Nov.
 29, 1864.
 There are no exact statistics on the number of people who were killed that day, but most historians believe approximately 180 people were killed during the Sand Creek Massacre, including Chief Niwot, and mostly women, children, and the elderly.